 Starting a self-storage business requires significant startup costs, whether you’re purchasing an existing property or building your own.
 Be prepared to go through detailed planning and a long-term business startup process if you’re building.
 It’s best to equip yourself with a talented, knowledgeable team including professionals in the legal, design, real estate, finance, and construction fields.

-In order to generate additional revenue many self storage facilities sell add-on products such as locks for the units, boxes and moving supplies, in addition to services such as renter’s insurance.
+Many self-storage facilities sell add-on products such as locks for the units, boxes and moving supplies, and services such as renter’s insurance to generate additional revenue.

 Be sure to do thorough market research before investing in a self-storage business.
 Consider factors like whether you should have space for boat and RV storage, how valuable climate-controlled storage may be in your location, and whether you want to offer drive-up or indoor-access storage units.
 Unit size is also an important factor, as is the facility’s size and overall layout.
 Security is also an ongoing concern in this industry, so consider consulting with some security advisors who can help you to identify the best layout and technology for the property.